wwwingmangit/ECILive2Slack/README.md

 - *Test*: Use replay of the chartbook for proper notification in your Slack.
 - *Run*: Host on a or remote server with SierraChart for one or multiple markets...

+## Licensing & Contributing

+The code is under the MIT License.
+Thus, as long as you keep distributing the License, feel free to share, clone, or change the code as you like.
+Furthermore, you can contact me directly on LinkedIn (www.linkedin.com/in/emmanuelchriqui) if you have any questions.